shanji361/XeniumMistyAnalysis/README.md

 ![5_SpatialContributions](5_SpatialContributions.png)

-## 8.5 Interaction Heatmaps

-Heatmap showing how well cell type composition within 10μm neighborhoods (predictors, X-axis) predicts cell type abundance at focal points (targets, Y-axis).
+Heatmaps showing how well cell type composition within 10μm neighborhoods (predictors, X-axis) predicts cell type abundance at focal points (targets, Y-axis).
 Higher importance values indicate stronger positive predictive relationships, while negative values indicate inverse relationships.
 An importance of zero signifies no predictive relationship.
 Self-prediction cells are shown in gray.
 Each cell represents the predictive influence of a neighboring cell type on a focal cell type.
-Interpretation Example: A high-importance colored square at the intersection of a predictor and target indicates that the predictor is strongly associated with high values of the target in the local neighborhood.
+Example: A high-importance colored square at the intersection of a predictor and target indicates that the predictor is strongly associated with high values of the target in the local neighborhood.

+## 8.5 Interaction Heatmaps

+After evaluating model performance, MISTy's interaction heatmaps reveal the specific spatial relationships that drive predictive performance.
+These visualizations shows which spatial features (predictors) most strongly influence target expression patterns.

 ```{r, eval = FALSE}
 # Pathway-pathway interactions at close range (≤10μm)